MalcolmWigder/CTNN/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments
+- Made possible by the SULI program at Brookhaven National Laboratory
+- Thank you to my mentor, Die Wang
+- Thank you to the team who built CoCoMET: https://egusphere.copernicus.org/preprints/2025/egusphere-2025-1328/
 - Built on PyTorch and Mask R-CNN architecture
 - Utilizes scikit-learn for anomaly detection
 - NetCDF4 for radar data handling